tetsu-koba/text2opus/README.md

 language_codes:"en-US"  name:"en-US-Standard-J"  ssml_gender:MALE  natural_sample_rate_hertz:24000
 ```

-If you want to see the full list of voices, specify '' (zero length string) as the language code.
+If you want to see the full list of voices, just specify '-l'.

 ```
-$ ./list_voices/list_voices '' |wc -l
+$ text2opus -l |wc -l
 407
 ```